 4. Submit all the following forms:

-A. Certified Birth Certificate
+A. Copy of certified Birth Certificate

 B. Florida Immunization Form

-C. Doctor’s Health Form from the State of Florida
+D. Doctor’s Health Form from the State of Florida

-E. Transcript for High School Students
+F. Copy of transcript for High School Students

-F. Most Recent Achievement Test Scores
+G. Most Recent Achievement Test Scores

 All new 6th - 12th grade students begin on probation, and the student and his parents are required to sign and abide by the probation agreement.